Sim4n6/plasoWiki/Using-psort.md

 #### Quiet and More Verbose Output

 **psort** records the number of events it processes and how many events got filtered out due to filter settings or to duplication removals.
-This information is printed out at the end of each run, eg:
+This information is printed out at the end of each run, for example:

 ```
 $ psort.py test.plaso "SELECT timestamp LIMIT 10"